 This year I had to share my birthday.
 However, if it had to be with anyone, I'm happy to give the day over to my cousin.
-Maybe it's because she and I are the only grandkids that don't have first names that start with "B" or because she keeps me on my toes with the social media the young whippersnappers are using, but I've grown to have such a great friendship with her over the years.
-Wouldn't want to share my day with anyone else!
+Maybe it's because she and I are the only grandkids that don't have first names that start with "B" or because she keeps me on my toes with all the social media the young whippersnappers are using, but I've grown to have such a great friendship with her over the years.
+I truly wouldn't want to share my day with anyone else!

 If you need a gift to give a grad, I think we've found a winner.
 When I graduated high school (back in 2008), my cousins from my other side of the family got me a wreath of gift cards.
 Well, she has never forgotten that, even though she was 12 at the time)!
 I knew I had to get her one for her big day, but I wanted to change it up a bit...with cash money, of course!